CodeOp-tech/fs35-team-B/README.md

 The TopNav presents three buttons.
 The buttons shown depend on the login state:

 - logged-out users see 'Login', 'Resources' and 'Register'
-- logged-in users serr 'Logout', 'Resources' and 'Upload'
+- logged-in users see 'Logout', 'Resources' and 'Upload'

 The SideNav presents three available categories: